eat1000/ASA/README.md

  	--out		Output file for saving population-specific SNPs or allele frequencies [default: psnps].
 	--snp-panel	Screen SNPs that are specific to one reference population at a time and compose a SNP panel.
 	--pop		Screen SNPs that are specific to the specified population.
 If multiple populations are specified, SNPs polymorphic in all specified populations and monmophic in unspecified populations will be found.
-	--snp-num	Number of population-specific SNPs to be saved [default: all SNPs specific to the specified population(s)].
+	--snp-num	Number of population-specific SNPs to be saved in each screening [default: all SNPs specific to the specified population(s)].
 	--random-seed	Set a random seed for selecting the population-specific SNPs to be saved.
 	--freq		Calculate and output allele frequencies in the reference populations.
 	--maf-min	Exclude SNPs with MAFs smaller than the specified value in the population(s) specified by --pop [default: 0].
 Minor alleles are determined by the total samples of the reference populations.